 James Anagnos also found a very unusual way of sexing young chicks still in the nest:

 "[S]exing canaries is very easy to do when the young birds are still in the nest, when [their] first feathers come in and their wings [still look like] straws.
 Just tap the nest with your finger and the female birds will just stay there looking at you, [while] the male birds will all put [their] heads down and stick [their behinds] up in the air.
 [T]his is 100 % foolproof.
 Every bird that put his head down is a male."

 Breeding Crested Canaries:

-Crested Canaries should always be mated to Plainheads.
+Crested Canaries (Top Knots) should always be mated to Uncrested Canaries (Plainheads).